Conclusion:

 What we may reasonably assume to be possible within the timeline:

-Many find this fourth Passover at John 5, which is a good placement and possibly the best one.
+Many find the fourth Passover of Jesus' ministry at John 5, which is a good placement and possibly the best one.
 I will just note that here in the timeline, near the completion of Jesus' Judean ministry, is another possibility where a Passover could have occurred.
 It makes perfect sense that Jesus might have timed this ministry to end with a Passover-exclamation-point in Jerusalem.
 From subsequent information we know that this placement causes John the Baptist's ministry to extend longer into Jesus' ministry, but it does no actual harm to the timeline of the Gospels.

 Daniel's 70-Week Prophecy - 490 Years